Stability analysis and stabilization of LPV systems with jumps and (piecewise) differentiable parameters using continuous and sampled-data controllers: Range dwell-time stability analysis and stabilization using sampled-data LPV controllers

 \subsection{Examples}

 To illustrate the interest of the approach, we consider here three examples from the literature.

 \begin{example} Let us consider back the system \eqref{eq:systex_stabz} with the difference that we now aim at stabilizing it with a gain-scheduled sampled-data state-feedback controller of the form \eqref{eq:K_MDT}.
-Solving for the sum of squares conditions associated with the conditions stated in Theorem \ref{th:rangeDT_DTstabz} with $d=2$ and $\nu=1$ yields the controller gain in \eqref{eq:controllldlsdsdlsd}.
+Solving for the sum of squares conditions associated with the conditions stated in Theorem \ref{th:rangeDT_DTstabz} with $d=2$, $\nu=1$, $\Tmin=0.01$ and $\Tmax=0.1$ yields the controller gain

 Computational-wise, the underlying semidefinite program has 3078/525 primal/dual variables and is solved in 7.88sec.
 The trajectory of the closed-loop system is depicted in the top panel of Figure \ref{fig:MySystemCD} for the parameter trajectory $\rho(t)=(1+\sin(2\nu t))/2$ and initial condition $x_0=(-1,1)$, $u_0=0$.
+The dwell-time values have been randomly selected in the interval $[0.01,,0.1]$.

 \end{example}

 \begin{example} Let us consider the system \citep{Ramezanifar:12}